Mallorcan phrases | Most common phrases for everyday life

 Useful signs and messages in Mallorcan that you will often see.

-This building is under video surveillance.
-Aquest edifici està sota vigilància per vídeo. [əˈkɛst əðiˈfisi əsˈta ˈsotə βiʒiˈlansiə pəɾ ˈbiðɛw]
+This building is under video surveillance. in Mallorcan Aquest edifici està sota vigilància per vídeo. [əˈkɛst əðiˈfisi əsˈta ˈsotə βiʒiˈlansiə pəɾ ˈbiðɛw]

 Numbers to 25 in Mallorcan